 - Do you have any specific ideas about your new logo?

-Eight out of ten times these questions and the feedback from clients has been enough.
+Eight out of ten times these questions and the feedback from clients have been enough.
 Some clients have a feeling in mind: welcoming, bold, fun.
-Some have a image or icon that they want include to convey an concept: a light bulb to demonstrate ideas, a nurses hat, waves to indicate the water.
+Some have an image or icon that they want to include to convey a concept: a light bulb to demonstrate ideas, a nurse’s hat, and waves to indicate the water.

-I have had clients who trust me completely and give me full creative rein to those who send me sketches and know exactly what they want.
-And honestly I love both.
+I have had clients who trust me completely and give me full creative reign to those who send me sketches and know exactly what they want.
+And honestly, I love both.
 I’ve taken old logos and created something new with the old elements.
 That is always fun.

 However, I’ve recently noticed that I’ve been lacking in one important question on my design form: